kdr276/PUI2016_kdr276/HW4_kdr276/README.md

 ## Assignment Two - Liturature Choices of Statistical Choices

+Worked will Will Xia to review the articles and discussed the different components of each test described

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|